kenlukas/teractf/Lunch_and_Learns/Aug_2025/Web-Bookmarklet/README.md

         })();
 ```

 The encryptedFlag and key are right there.
 The decryption loop subtracts a character in the key from a character in the encryptedFlag.
-Then it adds 256 to the result and promptly removes it by taking modulo 256 of the result (basically subtracting it).
+Then it adds 256 to the result and promptly removes it by taking the modulo 256 of the result (basically subtracting it).

-I plugged it into the browser console and it gave an alert with the flag.
+I plugged it into the browser console, and it gave an alert with the flag.

 ![flag](./flag.png)